bitsgofer/notebook/posts/gophercon-singapore-2019.md

 to make it clear what the code is doing.

-The talk ends with a reality of software project: people change jobs and projects all the time, so when you write code, try to help the next maintainer, too.
+The talk ends with a reality of software project: people change jobs and projects all the time, so when you write code, try to help the next person.

 ## Other tidbits

-I p and picked up a few additional things from Dave's workshop, too.
+I picked up a few additional things from Dave's workshop, too.

 #### 1. [variable shadowing](https://en.wikipedia.org/wiki/Variable_shadowing)